 Hard-to-Diagnose Asthma Patients

 - Exercise Challenge Test- Utilizes a treadmill or ergometer.
-For those pediatric patients who are incapable or unwilling to sustain exercise long enough for reliable test results the MCH Cardiopulmonary Function Lab offers two additional widely supported reliable methods.
+For those pediatric patients who are incapable or unwilling to sustain exercise long enough for reliable test results the Nicklaus Children's Hospital Cardiopulmonary Function Lab offers two additional widely supported reliable methods.

 - Cold Air Challenge